ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 #### Data Context Object Types

 The concept of __Workbook__ is expanding.
 Need to change __WB_TYPE__ to __WF_PURPOSE__, to model the intended use by a __Workflow__ of a __Workbook__ and the __Folder__ containing it both in the __BDM__ and __BSM__.
 So __WB_TYPE__ is redefined to cover excel workbooks and csv workbooks of differing types.
 We have the most common case of a workbook in excel holding financial transaction data, typically downloaded from an institution.
 But these begin life as .csv files and become .xlsx files, one aspect of the type.
 The other is that now we have the __Check Register__ workbook, which is a csv file.

+### Command Processing Interface

+A Command Processing (CP) pattern is quite common, after all, every computer ever built had a command interface.
+Years ago, I learned the .NET MVVM framework and followed the evolution of the Command interfaces.
+Parsing what action to take, whether from a GUI button click or a typed in command line is a repetitious problem area.
+So, this particular approach will be familiar.

+Notes:

+1. cmd_name, cmd_key, full_cmd_key, sub-cmd concept, cmd args.

+View -> ViewDataContext(bindings for CP, DC) -> ViewModel(bindings for CP, DC) -> uber-DC -> Model

+The ViewModel CP methods to execute individual cmds should use the DC_interface plus a model-specific interface to simplify the model_interface for use in the context of the DC_interface.
+Cmds take action on data, hence, the DC has to involve mapping cmd actions in the ViewModel to an abstraction that will ultimately access the Model and do real work on real data.

+## BudMan Application Technical Design

 ### Workflow Processing Technical Design